-Our effective tax rate for the three months ended March 31, 2014 and three months ended March 31, 2013 was (3)% and (4)%, respectively, which was lower than the U.S. federal statutory tax rate of 34%.
-The lower tax rate was primarily attributable to our loss from U.S. operations, a foreign tax rate differential, and non-deductible expenses arising from stock-based compensation, partially offset by state income taxes.
+Our effective tax rate for the three months ended March 31, 2014 was (3)%, which was lower than the federal statutory tax rate of 34%.
+The lower tax rate was primarily attributable to our loss from operations, the foreign tax rate differential, and non-deductible expenses arising from stock-based compensation, partially offset by state income taxes.

 We are subject to taxation in the United States and foreign jurisdictions.
-As of March 31, 2014, our tax years of 2005 to 2013 remain subject to examination in most jurisdictions.
-We are currently under examination by the U.S. Internal Revenue Service for the June 30, 2011 and December 31, 2011 tax years.
+As of March 31, 2015, our tax years 2005 to 2014 remain subject to examination in most jurisdictions.
+We are currently protesting the results of the examination by the U.S. Internal Revenue Service for the June 30, 2011 and December 31, 2011 tax years.

 There are differing interpretations of tax laws and regulations, and as a result, disputes may arise with tax authorities involving issues of the timing and amount of deductions and allocations of income among various tax jurisdictions.
 We periodically evaluate our exposures associated with our tax filing positions.
-We believe that adequate amounts have been reserved for any adjustments that may ultimately result from these examinations, and we do not anticipate a significant impact to our gross unrecognized tax benefits within the next twelve months related to these years.
-Although the timing of the resolution, settlement, and closure of any audit is highly uncertain, it is reasonably possible that the balance of gross unrecognized tax benefits could significantly change in the next twelve months.
+We believe that adequate amounts have been reserved for any adjustments that may ultimately result from these examinations, and we do not anticipate a significant impact to our gross unrecognized tax benefits within the next 12 months related to these years.
+Although the timing of the resolution, settlement, and closure of any audit is highly uncertain, it is reasonably possible that the balance of gross unrecognized tax benefits could significantly change in the next 12 months.
 However, given the number of years that remain subject to examination, we are unable to estimate the full range of possible adjustments to the balance of gross unrecognized tax benefits.

-(14) Commitments and Contingencies
+(17) Commitments and Contingencies